camaraproject/Governance/ProjectStructureAndRoles.md

 **Maintainer responsibilities**

-Maintainers lead one or more Sub Project(s) or parts thereof and serve as a point of conflict resolution amongst the Contributors and are the technical authority for a Sub Project (responsible for vision and direction and overall design, choose/approve change proposals, field technical escalations, etc.).
+Maintainers lead one or more Sub Project(s), Working Group(s) or parts thereof and serve as a point of conflict resolution amongst the Contributors and are the technical authority for a Sub Project or Working Group (responsible for vision and direction and overall design, choose/approve change proposals, field technical escalations, etc.).
 They *MUST* have demonstrated both good judgment and responsibility towards the health of that Sub Project.
-Sub Project Maintainers *MUST* set technical direction and make or approve design decisions for their Sub Project - either directly, or through delegation of these responsibilities.
+Maintainers *MUST* set technical direction and make or approve design decisions for their Sub Project or Working Group - either directly, or through delegation of these responsibilities.

-Maintainers are also intended to be organizers and facilitators, responsible for the continued operation and progress of the Sub Project and for communication and co-ordination with the other Sub Projects, the TSC, and the Project participants.
+Maintainers are also intended to be organizers and facilitators, responsible for the continued operation and progress of the Sub Project and for communication and co-ordination with the other Sub Projects, Working Groups, the TSC, and the Project participants.

 Maintainers should actively participate in pull request reviews and are expected to respond to assigned pull requests in a reasonable time frame, either providing insights, or assign the pull requests to other Maintainers.

 The following responsibilities must be met by the Maintainer for a Sub Project:

-- Make and approve technical design decisions for the Sub Project.
+- Make and approve technical design decisions for the Sub Project or Working Group.
-- Set the technical direction and priorities for the Sub Project.
+- Set the technical direction and priorities for the Sub Project or Working Group.
 - Define milestones and releases.
-- Mentor and guide Contributors and Codeowners to the Sub Project.
+- Mentor and guide Contributors and Codeowners to the Sub Project or Working Group.
-- Ensure continued health of Sub Project
+- Ensure continued health of the Sub Project or Working Group
   - Adequate test coverage to confidently release
   - Tests are passing reliably (i.e. not flaky) and are fixed when they fail
-- Ensure a healthy process for discussion and decision making is in place and is followed by the Sub Project's Contributors.
+- Ensure a healthy process for discussion and decision making is in place and is followed by Contributors.
-- Work with other Sub Project owners to maintain the Project's overall health and success holistically.
+- Work with other Sub Project and Working Group leaders to maintain the Project's overall health and success holistically.